Hard-hit Canadian oil companies still waiting for Trudeau loans

-WINNIPEG, Manitoba/TORONTO, June 4 (Reuters) - Canadian oil producers sideswiped by economic damage from the coronavirus pandemic have received no federal loans, seven weeks after the first lending program was announced, government and industry officials said on Thursday.
+WINNIPEG, Manitoba/TORONTO (Reuters) - Canadian oil producers sideswiped by economic damage from the coronavirus pandemic have received no federal loans, seven weeks after the first lending program was announced, government and industry officials said on Thursday.

 Prime Minister Justin Trudeau’s government announced loans and loan guarantees for small and midsize energy companies in April, and credit for large employers in numerous sectors including energy on May 11, to survive an oil price crash sparked by the pandemic.